Invarion/invarion-docs/docs/rapidplan/object-properties-and-transformations/control-points-and-snapping.md

 ![Advanced_snapping](./assets/Advanced_snapping.png)

-## Drawing along Geometries
+### Drawing along Geometries

-Snap to an existing geometry when drawing an object and RapidPlan will automatically create control points to fit the desired curve.
+Snap to an existing geometry when drawing an object and RapidPath will automatically create control points to fit the desired curve.

 This is useful when needing to draw delineation devices or a work area along a curved geometry.